ctolon/PythonInterfaceOOP/README.md

 Since the interface is constantly updated for stability, it is recommended to update it with `git pull --rebase` command

-## Big Update!!!

-Now converter tasks are added automatically according to the content of the data.
-Arguments like --add_track_prop are no longer needed.
-Accordingly, the tutorials have been updated and the details will be added over time.

 ## Table Of Contents
 - [Python Scripts And JSON Configs](doc/1_ScriptsAndConfigs.md)
   - [Main Python Scripts](doc/1_ScriptsAndConfigs.md#main-python-scripts)